Gabriel231004/gabriel/README.md

 ### losses curve
 ![losses_curve](https://user-images.githubusercontent.com/48171500/230793409-ec36f082-6fbc-4f6f-8622-d0286fae4c92.png)
-After the 33rd epoch, the valid loss starts to increase, so I choose to stop here and take the model with the lowest valid loss
+After the 33rd epoch, the valid loss starts to increase, so I choose to stop here and take the model with the lowest valid loss.

 I also evaluated the box mPA and segmentation mPA of the model with the evaluation tool provided by the COCO dataset, and the results looks not bad: